RevenueHunt/docs/docs/how-to-guides/create-first-quiz.md

 In [Quiz Builder](https://docs.revenuehunt.com/reference/quiz-builder/) you'll be able to add questions to your quiz.

-1. **Add slides**: To add a question, click the `+` button or hover over an existing question and click the `add new question` button.
+1. **Add slides**: To add a question, click the `+` button or hover over an existing question and click the `+ new question` button.
 Select a [question type](https://docs.revenuehunt.com/reference/quiz-builder/#question-types) from the dropdown.
-2. **Delete slides**: To delete a question, click the `more options` button (three dots) and select **"Delete"**.
+2. **Delete slides**: To delete a question, click the `.../more options` button (three dots) and select **Delete/Remove**.

 ## Step 3: Link Products and Collections to Choices

 Once you have your questions, you'll have to link products to choices to show recommendations to the customer.

-1. **Go to Link Products/Collections tab**: In the Quiz Builder, go to [Link Products](https://docs.revenuehunt.com/reference/quiz-builder/#link-products) or [Link Collections](https://docs.revenuehunt.com/reference/quiz-builder/#link-collections) tab.
+1. **Go to Link Products/Collections/Choice Settings tab**: In the Quiz Builder, select a choice and go to [Link Products](https://docs.revenuehunt.com/reference/quiz-builder/#link-products)/ [Link Collections](https://docs.revenuehunt.com/reference/quiz-builder/#link-collections) / [Choice Settings](https://docs.revenuehunt.com/reference/quiz-builder/#choice-settings) tab.
-2. **Link Products**: Link product variants or collections to each choice.
+2. **Upvote Products**: Link product variants or collections to each choice.
 This determines the product recommendations based on customer responses.
 In the end, the Results Page will display the products sorted by the number of votes.
 3. **Edit the Results Page**: Go to the [Results Page](https://docs.revenuehunt.com/reference/quiz-builder/#results-page) tab and edit the content.
 You can change the number of recommended products in the [Product Block settings](https://docs.revenuehunt.com/reference/quiz-builder/#block-settings).

 ??? question "How do I get the right recommendations?"